bluz71/vim-mistfly-statusline/README.md

 ---

-### moonflyWinBar
+### mistflyWinBar

-The `moonflyWinBar` option specifies whether to display Neovim's window bar at the top of each window.
+The `mistflyWinBar` option specifies whether to display Neovim's window bar at the top of each window.
 By default window bars will not be displayed.

 Displaying a window bar is reasonable when Neovim's global statusline is